Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Introduction

 \section{Introduction}

-Link adaptation (LA) is a key feature of the cellular physical layer.
-LA optimizes the link throughput by iteratively adjusting the modulation and coding scheme (MCS) to match the dynamic wireless channel state.
-Substantial research effort has been directed towards LA schemes for state-of-the-art cellular networks.
-Efficient LA is central to achieving the extremely high data rates supported by the current and future cellular deployments~\cite{dahlman20185g}.
+Link adaptation is a key feature of the wireless physical layer.
+In a fading wireless channel, link adaptation adapts the data transmission parameters, for example the modulation and coding scheme (MCS), to optimize the link performance in real time.
+Efficient and robust link adaptation is central to achieving the extremely high data rates supported by the state-of-the-art wireless networks~\cite{dahlman20185g}.

 Wireless channels introduce stochastic impairments to the transmitted data symbols due to, for example, channel fading, phase rotation, and additive noise and interference.
 The wireless channel state is therefore a complex and time-varying property.
-Cellular systems approximate the instantaneous channel state in terms of its signal-to-noise-and-interference ratio (SINR) measured at the receiver and averaged over the transmission bandwidth and duration~\cite{B_Wireless_Molisch}.
+Wireless systems estimate the instantaneous channel state from the outcome of previous transmissions as well as infrequent, measurement-based, channel reports.
+With link adaptation, these channel state estimates determine MCS used for encoding data packets in subsequent transmission intervals.

-The cellular physical layer also employs hybrid automatic repeat request (HARQ) for reliable communication.
-With HARQ, each received data block generates either an acknowledgement (HARQ ACK, or simply, ``ACK") or a negative ACK (NACK) indicating whether the receiver decoding succeeded or failed, respectively.
-A single-bit ACK / NACK signal is fed back to the transmitter to indicate the HARQ outcome.
-Although the chief purpose of HARQ feedback is to select the next set of data bits to be transmitted, it also provides a low-resolution indication of the \emph{latent} channel state.
-LA schemes hence use the HARQ feedback to update their estimate of the instantaneous channel state.
-In addition to HARQ feedback, cellular networks can configure a channel quality indicator (CQI) feedback that encodes explicit, albeit quantized, channel measurements~\cite{nanda1998frame, ericsson2003effective}.
-However, CQI signaling incurs additional energy and spectral overhead and is therefore only infrequently scheduled~\cite{dahlman20185g}.
+In the modern wireless networks, the physical layer also employs hybrid automatic repeat request (HARQ) for reliable communication.
+With HARQ, each received packet generates either an acknowledgement (HARQ ACK, or simply, ``ACK") or a negative ACK (NACK) indicating whether the receiver succeeded or failed in decoding the incoming packet.
+The chief purpose of the ACK/NACK feedback is to select the next set of data bits for transmission.
+Further, this feedback also provides a low-resolution indication of the underlying, or \emph{latent}, channel state.
+Several link adaptation schemes hence use the ACK/NACK feedback to refine their estimate of the channel state.
+In addition to the ACK/NACK feedback, the wireless transmitter may configure measurement-based channel feedback for a more fine-grained channel update.
+However, these reports can be expensive to generate and additionally consume precious wireless resources for signaling.
+Therefore, in this paper, we address link adaptation based only on the ACK/NACK feedback.
+We exemplify link adaptation in the context of cellular networks, although the general techniques are broadly applicable to other wireless protocols such as the IEEE 802.11 WiFi standard.